JayParanjape/F-ViTA/README.md

 ## Acknowledgements

 Thanks to the amazing work by [Tim Brooks](https://github.com/timothybrooks/instruct-pix2pix) and [IDEA-Research](https://github.com/IDEA-Research/Grounded-Segment-Anything).
-Our work is
+Our work is built atop these repositories.

 ## Citation